therealsatria/pos-saas-dotnet/README.md

    - Verifikasi bahwa up/down migration berfungsi dengan benar

 Untuk informasi lebih lanjut tentang Entity Framework Core dan migrations, kunjungi [dokumentasi resmi Microsoft](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).

+## License

+This project is open source and available under the following license:

+Copyright (c) 2025 POS SaaS Team

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use, copy, modify, merge, publish, and distribute the Software for non-commercial purposes only, subject to the following conditions:

+1. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+2. Any commercial use of this Software requires prior written consent from the copyright holders.
+For commercial use inquiries, please contact us at landasanteori00@gmail.com.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.